tue-mps-edu/asd-engd-project-2019-thermal-object-detection/README.md

 <a name="rt_od"></a>
 ### Real-time object detection with TensorRT optimized models

-The `camera_tf_trt.py` scripts supports video inputs from one of the following: (1) a video file, say mp4, (2) an image file, say jpg or png, (3) an RTSP stream from an IP CAM, (4) a USB webcam, (5) the Jetson onboard camera.
+The `camera_tf_trt.py` script supports video inputs from one of the following sources: (1) a video file, say mp4, (2) an image file, say jpg or png, (3) an RTSP stream from an IP CAM, (4) a USB webcam, (5) the Jetson onboard camera.
 Check out the help message about how to invoke the script with a specific video source.

 ```
 $ python3 camera_tf_trt.py --help